Security and Check-in

 What happens at security?

-There are increased security measures in place at all UK airports, so it's best to allow plenty of time for security checks.
-All your hand baggage will need to be screened and you will be asked to pass through a security archway.
+All hand baggage will need to be screened and you will be asked to pass through a security archway.

 - Laptop, hairdryer or other large electrical items (these will be screened separately)

-- Coat or jacket, belt and sometimes your shoes
+- Coat or jacket, belts and sometimes your footwear